Krzysztof Kamil Baczyński: Biography

 Baczyński was born in Warsaw into the family of renowned literary critic and soldier of the Polish Legions in World War I, Stanisław Baczyński and school teacher Stefania Zieleńczyk.
 His mother was Catholic with Jewish roots and was therefore treated as Jewish by the Germans.
 His uncle, Dr. Adam Zieleńczyk, escaped from the Warsaw Ghetto and was killed by Germans in 1943.

 Baczynski was baptized on 7 September 1922 in Warsaw.
 As a child, he suffered from asthma, his heart was very weak and he was in constant threat of tuberculosis.
 In 1933, he began education at Gimnazjum i Liceum im.
 Stefana Batorego, he graduated in May 1939.
-In his class there were future heroes of the Szare Szeregi - Jan Bytnar (Rudy) and Tadeusz Zawadzki (Zośka).
-Baczynski debuted as a poet some time in 1938 in Strzała - a magazine published by the Organization of Socialist Youth Spartakus, to which he belonged himself.
+His graduating class cohort included future Szare Szeregi heroes Jan Bytnar (Rudy), Maciej Aleksy Dawidowski (Alek) and Tadeusz Zawadzki (Zośka).

+Baczyński debuted as a poet some time in 1938 in Strzała - a magazine published by the Organization of Socialist Youth Spartakus, to which he belonged himself.
 After graduation, he wished to continue his education at Warsaw's Academy of Fine Arts, but the outbreak of World War II ended these plans.

 During the German and Soviet (until 1941) occupation of Poland, he continued to work with the left-wing underground press, most notably with the "Płomienie" (Flames) and "Droga" (Way) magazines.
 At the same time he was a student of Polish language at the secret underground Warsaw University and the Armia Krajowa's "Agricola" NCOs School.
 He took up several jobs, and in 1943 joined Batalion Zośka, after which he gave up studies, committing himself to the Polish resistance activities.
 In his apartment, he hid several pieces of weaponry, including submachine guns and grenades.